Our Quadruple Bottom Line

 Clear Sky and Grasslands

 Grasslands have some of the highest biodiversity in Canada and are particularly threatened in the region surrounding Clear Sky.

-Our founding teacher Catherine Pawasarat spearheaded projects on-site to restore areas of grasslands restoration.
+Our founding teacher Catherine Pawasarat spearheaded projects on-site to restore grassland areas that were degraded by poor management.
 These projects as an opportunity to live generously.

 “We recognize that the health of a human community depends on the health of the ecosystem.

 – Catherine Pawasarat Sensei

 Our Green Building